welopes/wlx-logger/README.md

 Senior Android Developer | Kotlin | Jetpack Compose | Clean Architecture

-I’m passionate about creating scalable, maintainable, and developer-friendly tools for Android. wlx-analytics is part of my personal toolkit — a demonstration of my approach to clean architecture, modularization, and abstraction.
+I’m passionate about creating scalable, maintainable, and developer-friendly tools for Android. wlx-logger is part of my personal toolkit — a demonstration of my approach to clean architecture, modularization, and abstraction.

 📍 [GitHub](https://github.com/welopes) • [LinkedIn](https://www.linkedin.com/in/welopes)